mpv-player/mpv/DOCS/man/vf.rst

        :gamma1.2:     Scene-referred using a pure power OOTF (gamma=1.2)

     ``<stereo-in>``
         Set the stereo mode the video is assumed to be encoded in.
-Takes the same values as the ``--video-stereo-mode`` option.
+Use ``--vf format:stereo-in=help`` to list all available modes.
+Check with the ``stereo3d`` filter documentation to see what the names mean.

     ``<stereo-out>``
         Set the stereo mode the video should be displayed as.
-Takes the same values as the ``--video-stereo-mode`` option.
+Takes the same values as the ``stereo-in`` option.

     ``<rotate>``
         Set the rotation the video is assumed to be encoded with in degrees.